Jordan Stempleman

 SPRUNG FORMAL

-Sprung Formal is a literary arts journal published annually in association with the Liberal Arts Department at the Kansas City Art Institute.
+Sprung Formal is a literary arts journal published annually in association with the Liberal Arts and Graphic Design Departments at the Kansas City Art Institute.

 WINDFALL ROOM